 It's a simple idea, but it is a little different from how some marketers may be used to creating traditional marketing plans.
 But we promise that growth-driven marketing makes a difference.
 And we have the numbers to prove it to you!

 The goal of growth-driven marketing is, obviously, growth.
 If the marketing plan that's being used isn't helping the company grow, what's the point?
 Therefore, like most traditional marketing, we use growth as a benchmark for success.

-Here are some great example growth from a VIEO client.
+Here is some great example growth from a VIEO client.
 We have employed a growth-driven strategy with this client since the beginning, and we continue to see great growth as we adjust for their needs.